 The University has recently increased its emphasis on vocational discernment.
 The sponsoring Benedictine Sisters are available to be prayer partners for female students, who are also invited to spend a weekend living at the Annunciation Monastery.
 And for men, the new St. Joseph’s residence hall houses 30 students interested in living a virtuous life and possibly discerning a call to the priesthood.
-The hall also houses Bishop Paul Zipfel, the recently retired Bishop of Bismarck, and the diocese’s new director of vocations, Fr.
+The hall also houses the diocese’s new director of vocations, Fr.
 Joshua Waltz.
 UM has also launched a similar hall for women, St. Scholastica’s, with two Sisters living on the hall with 40 young women.

 A campus health clinic and a counseling center operate under Catholic ethical guidelines.